WafaaObaid/WafaaObaid/README.md

 ###

-<p align="left">Computer Science student and aspiring AI Engineer with a solid background in Full-stack web technologies and Data Science.
-Proficient in building scalable applications using Java, JS, PHP, and Python, with a focus on integrating intelligent, data-driven solutions.
-I enjoy bridging the gap between robust server logic and impactful user experiences, while continuously expanding my expertise in Machine Learning and Generative AI.
-I am passionate about leveraging data to build practical systems and eager to contribute to innovative, collaborative projects.</p>
+<p align="left">Backend Developer specializing in Laravel, with hands-on experience in building web applications and managing databases.
+Strongly interested in Artificial Intelligence, with a growing focus on exploring AI technologies, experimenting with AI solutions, and continuously expanding my knowledge in the field.
+Eager to combine backend development skills with AI to build innovative and practical solutions.</p>

 ###